Special Issue on Voluntariness at Rethinking History

 New Conference Report and Podcast Episode online

 On October 24 & 25, 2024 the international workshop „From Contested Ownership to (In)Voluntary Returns.
 Interdisciplinary Perspectives on the Postcolonial Fight for Restitution and Repatriation“ took place in Erfurt.
-Among other guests from Europe and Africa we especially welcomed Flower Manase, since 2009 curator of history at the National Museum of Tanzania in Dar es Salaam and visiting Mercator Fellow to the CRC “Structural Change of Property” in October and November 2024.
-You may read the conference report on HSozKult or listen to an interview with Flower Manase on the CRC’s podcast “Appropriate”.
+You may read the conference report on HSozKult or listen to an interview with Flower Manase, visiting Mercator Fellow to the CRC “Structural Change of Property” in 2024, on the CRC’s podcast “Appropriate”.

 Conference Report on the Workshop “Voluntariness, Women, and Development”